Boy, 15, Shot In The Head During School Shooting 'Extremely Lucky'

 “First and foremost, we’re glad that nobody was killed and this was not a bigger tragedy,” said LA Mayor Eric Garcetti.

-He then posed the question that is being asked around the city.
-“How does a 12-year-old get a gun into a middle school?” he asked.
+He then posed the question that is being asked around the city today?
+“How does a 12-year-old get a gun into a middle school?”

 How and why are among the central question.
 Police have yet to say.
 But LA School Police Chief Steve Zimmerman offered a suggestion.